cluesurf/.github/profile/readme.md

 It can be used to name new ideas and create stories.

 It helps you think and describe things in new ways.
-We see it as a bridge between human thought and code.
+The goal is to make it a bridge between human thought and code.

 <p align='center'><img src='https://github.com/cluesurf/.github/blob/make/view/stream.svg?raw=true' height='512'></p>